Product-Led Growth: Examples and Benefits

 HubSpot product lead Eric Peters explains that product-led growth reduces the need to hire people to handle different parts of the buyer’s journey.
 Interested buyers can purchase different features without a salesperson.
 Customers can watch tutorials or read articles instead of interacting with customer service.

 Product-focused companies typically still have marketing and sales departments — say, a salesperson might help an enterprise client upgrade their services.
-But these more traditional growth methods are used to complement a product-driven focus.
+Or a distinct product-led sales approach will use traditional growth methods to complement a product-driven focus.

 Product-led growth companies prioritize building a product that acquires and onboards users because of its features and ease of use.
 If successful, those users stay onboard.
 They might pay for additional features or share the product with their network, enabling the company to grow because their product brings users into the flywheel.